justicephysics/humanos2.0/engineer-hurricane.md

 Today:
 - **Alexander** = ASML, the conqueror who controls the tools of chipmaking.
 - **Dhananand** = the Canal Dogma, the corrupt belief that resources must be concentrated.
-- **Chanakya** = the Virtual Nalanda, the teacher that builds a new generation of engineers without permission.
+- **Chanakya** = the Justice Physics Nalanda, the teacher that builds a new generation of engineers without permission.
 - **Chandragupta** = the millions of engineers who will build the Light@2.7 K fabric in space.

 And the battlefield?
 It's not a political map.
 It's the **2.7 K cosmic playground**, where the feudal lords have no army, no patent, and no gate.